Fate led Robin Heminger back to college more than 20 years after it forced her to leave.

 Never say never.

 When her oldest son, Jacob (16), started an early college program two years ago, Heminger was inspired to pick up where she left off.
-Now she is on track to graduate from Lamar University’s online Bachelor of General Studies program in 2019, while Jacob will graduate from high school with an associate degree.
+Now she is on track to graduate from Lamar University’s online Bachelor of General Studies program (now called the BS in University Studies program) in 2019, while Jacob will graduate from high school with an associate degree.

 “It has always been a dream of mine,” she said.
 “I took a couple of classes here and there, but I never felt like I could do it and balance a career and parenting.”

 Once she decided to return to school, Heminger found inspiration from two more family members.
 Her brother, Robert Watson, and sister-in-law, Angelia, are graduates of Lamar University online programs.

 “They’re both teachers,” Heminger said.
 “They showed me how easy it was to balance everything with school — and they both coach.
 So, it seemed really feasible.
 It was all coming together.
 I felt like I could finally do this.
 Angelia is currently working on her doctorate with Lamar University in the education program.”